janiep/forktesting/capstone/README.md

 ### Next Steps

-Potential next steps would be to add in lyrics and utilze natural language processing to analyze lyrics/sentiment scores to see if lyrics affect popularity scores.
+Potential next steps would be to add in lyrics and utilize natural language processing to analyze lyrics/sentiment scores to see if lyrics affect popularity scores.